 - This answer, which finds its origin with St. Augustine and is popular with many modern theologians (e.g. Alvin Plantinga) is for me unconvincing.
 If evil doesn’t exist as a technical entity (e.g. a chair, table, spoon), then neither does good, and this answer misses the point.
 Information doesn’t technically exist either with these definitions and so the answer doesn’t respond in any meaningful way.

 We have to remember why bad things exist.
 It’s not that God has no control or is indifferent.
-Quite the opposite – God even orchestrates these events and explicitly states so (the Flood, the subjugation of Canaan by Moses and Joshua, the fall of Israel, Judea, and Jerusalem).
+Quite the opposite – God even orchestrates these events and explicitly states so (the Flood, the subjugation of the Canaanites, the fall of Jerusalem).

 Sin is the reason why bad things happen – everyone in antiquity knew this.
 But people misunderstood the connection between sin and the degrees of suffering.
 So any time someone seemed to suffer more than the majority, the question was “what sin did he or his parents commit?”
-This was the case with the man blind from birth (John 9:2) as well as 18 workers who had a structure collapse on them (Luke 13:1-5).
+This was the case with the man blind from birth (John 9:2) as well as 18 workers upon whom a tower collapsed (Luke 13:1-5).

-This is why the Pharisees and other religious leaders of the day ignored all the unfortunate in utter contempt – if they are suffering, it’s because they sinned and brought it upon themselves, just like the forefathers of the Israelites when Jerusalem was destroyed in 586 BC.
+This is why the Pharisees and other religious leaders of the day ignored all the unfortunate in utter contempt – if they’re suffering, it’s because they sinned and brought it upon themselves, just like the forefathers of the Israelites when Babylon sacked Jerusalem.
 If someone was poor, it was his transgression of the Law that did this.
 After all, doesn’t Proverbs 22:4 say that, “The reward for humility and fear of the Lord is riches and honor and life”?

 Of course, the various laments in Proverbs and Psalms regarding the occasional mistreatment of the righteous and triumph of the wicked is ignored in favor of a universal, hyper-literal “he that is rich and well is righteous” interpretation.
 That riches are not always physical is not taken into account.
 But that’s not a problem for the immoral mind as this thought never crossed his mind in the first place.

 The resulting attitude logically becomes indignant contempt and self-serving pride.
-This easily morphs into legalism, which the Torah’s countless injunctions can easily be seen as corroborating evidence.
-The man who’s standing logically hasn’t done anything wrong.
-The resulting legalism then allows for the reinterpretation of the whole spirit of the Torah into whatever teaching suited the interpreters.
+This easily morphs into legalism.
+The result allows for the reinterpretation of the whole spirit of the Torah into whatever teaching suited the interpreters.
 This is what Jesus criticizes in Mark 7:9-13.
-Under such circumstances, hypocrisy can proliferate without objection, and as a near-unconscious by the man whose values lie elsewhere (Matt.
+Under such circumstances, hypocrisy can proliferate without objection, and is committed nearly unconsciously by the man whose values lie elsewhere (Matt.
 6:1ff).

 BUT, we have to understand the true connection between sin and temporal punishment.
 Yes, although God loves both the wicked and the upright and sends rain and sunshine upon both (Matt.
 5:45; Acts 14:17), one can still cross the line.
-Moses struck the rock twice, and for this righteous man’s record, it was too far – he was not allowed to enter the Promised Land he so eagerly awaited to be in, but was mercifully allowed to witness it from the mountain.
-Agrippa I, on the other hand, in his infinite sacrilegious pride allowed the crowd to flatter him “like a god” as Josephus and Acts tell us – God strikes him dead within 5 days.
+Moses struck the rock twice, and for this righteous man’s record, it was too far – he was not allowed to enter the Promised Land.
+Agrippa I, on the other hand, in his infinitely sacrilegious pride allows a crowd to flatter him “like a god” as Josephus and Acts tell us and God strikes him dead within 5 days.

-How then can we understand and reconcile all this with Jesus’ statement, “do you think that they were worse offenders than all the others who lived in Jerusalem?
+Jesus’ response when asked why over a dozen workers were crushed by a collapsed structure is: “do you think that they were worse offenders than all the others who lived in Jerusalem?
 No, I tell you; but unless you repent, you will all likewise perish.”
-(Lk 13:4-5)?
+(Lk 13:4-5).

 This, then, explains why Jesus answers his followers regarding recent calamities on “innocent” victims by saying, “Don’t sin so that something worse (hellfire) doesn’t happen to you.”
-It’s not an indifferent, “Bad things happen, deal with it, stay religious,” which would otherwise seem to be the case with our (unwitting and natural, usually within reason) self-centered point of view.
+It’s not an indifferent, “Bad things happen, deal with it, stay religious,” which response seems to say with our naturally self-centered point of view.

 The suffering of children of course falls under this topic.
 But before we join Job in bringing God to trial, we have to remember with respect to whom we’re discussing fairness.
 No one can justify intentionally harming a child out of his own rationale.
 But the fate God ordains isn’t for the same reasons as ours, as Isaiah 55:8-9 says: